hipe/tmx/autonomous_component_system/doc/issues.md

              (if this breaks out into its own file, see comments this commit)

+             :#A is custom execution of the [#fi-007] session, amounting to a system-private API. this tracks patterns near that.

 [#026]       for now, if an association is `is_singular_of` another
              association, *by the storage implementation* (ivars)
              the singular form of actual value is stored in the storage